Questions

 No.

-I have a summer house nearby.
+I have a house nearby.
 Is there a special commuter rate?

 Are there any discounts for students?
 For seniors?
 For distant travelers?

-3) For distant travellers, no, but we encourage you to apply to your local Jewish/Yiddish organization/philanthropy, which may support you – it has happened in the past!
+4) For distant travelers we encourage you to apply to your local Jewish/Yiddish organization/philanthropy, which may support you – it has happened in the past!

 Can I just send my YV registration form now and pay closer to the deadline?